-Scott Campbell, Tax Director, Employer Solutions team
+Steve Ashworth, Tax Director, Employer Solutions team

 Despite rumours in the press of a pause on additional rises in the national living and minimum wages, as part of today’s spending review, the Chancellor has announced further rises in both minimum wage rates.
 National living wage will increase by 2.1% from April 2021, rising to £8.91, with similar percentage rises for the various national minimum wage rate bandings.

 Additionally, the Chancellor has confirmed that the age at which an employee will be entitled to the national living wage will decrease from 25 years old to 23 years old.